-That's a Wi-Fi only variant, and you'll be able to buy a 5G-ready version of the tablet as well.
+That's a Wi-Fi only variant, and you're able to buy a 5G-ready version of the tablet as well.
 Some markets also have access to a 4G variant, but that's not on sale in the US.
-Those in the UK will be able to buy the tablet from August 20, and pre-orders are open now.
-An exact release date in Australia is unclear at the time of writing.

-There's also an 8GB of RAM with 256GB of storage version in some markets, but we're yet to learn the price of this.
+There's also an 8GB of RAM with 256GB of storage version in some markets.

 The Samsung Galaxy Tab S7 base model comes with with 6GB of RAM and 128GB of storage, and starts at $649.99 / £619 / AU$1,149.

-In the UK, you’ll be able to buy a Wi-Fi only variant of the tablet but it seems that in the US you’ll only have the choice of a 5G-ready.
-There are a variety of pre-order deals for the tablet available, but these aren’t entirely clear at the time of writing and they’ll differ depending on where you live.
+In the UK, you’re be able to buy a Wi-Fi only variant of the tablet but in the US you’ll only have the choice of a 5G-ready.

 When you think of a premium tablet, the design that instantly comes to mind is the iPad Pro with its large screen, thin bezels and flat sides.
 The Samsung Galaxy Tab S7 series has all of that, and it manages to up the game by being both thinner and lighter than the 12.9-inch iPad.

 At 575g for the Tab S7 Plus and 498g for the Tab S7, it is reasonably light, but you'd still want to hold it with two hands.
 It's also impressively thin at just 5.7mm, which makes it the thinnest tablet we've used.